 Sketchbooks and Albums

-There are about eighty sketchbooks or albums in the Library's collection.
+There are about eighty sketchbooks or albums in the Morgan's collection.
 Two outstanding examples are a sketchbook of Paul Cézanne used mostly during the decade 1875-85, and a Roman sketchbook by Hubert Robert, the most prolific and best-known landscape painter of eighteenth-century France.
-Among the treasures of the Library's collection of botanical drawings are a group of flower portraits by Pierre-Joseph Redouté and the charming European travel sketchbooks by Jane Norton Grew (Mrs. J. P. Morgan, Jr.)
+Among the treasures of the Morgan's collection of botanical drawings are a group of flower portraits by Pierre-Joseph Redouté and the charming European travel sketchbooks by Jane Norton Grew (Mrs. J. P. Morgan, Jr.)

 The extensive series of Rembrandt drawings in the Fairfax Murray collection admirably complemented the etchings by the artist already in Morgan's possession.
-In 1900 Morgan had acquired the collection of Theodore Irwin, numbering 272 sheets; in 1905 negotiations began for the purchase of 112 etchings from the collection of George W. Vanderbilt.
+In 1900 Morgan acquired the collection of Theodore Irwin, numbering 272 sheets; in 1905 negotiations began for the purchase of 112 etchings from the collection of George W. Vanderbilt.
 J. P. Morgan, Jr., continued to add to the collection; later acquisitions have brought the number of Rembrandt etchings to 489.

-The Peel Collection, which contains over 3,300 political caricatures, broadsides, and portraits, is one of the outstanding collections of such material.
+The Peel Collection, which contains more than 3,300 political caricatures, broadsides, and portraits, is one of the outstanding collections of such material.
 It was assembled by Sir Robert Peel (1788-1850) and sold to Pierpont Morgan in 1900.
 The prints range in date from 1642 to 1830, documenting political history from Cromwell to George IV.
 Lithographs, engravings, woodcuts, and mezzotints, some of which are hand colored, are included in the collection.

 The twenty-one volumes entitled Engraved British Portraits contain nearly eight thousand prints, most of which date to the eighteenth or early nineteenth century.
 The collection of fashion prints consists of 391 examples from the seventeenth and eighteenth centuries.
 Most are mounted, hand-colored extracts from published albums.
 Thirty-two of the plates are "dressed" or decoupés, created by cutting out portions of the print and facing them from the reverse side with fabric.
 The collection of dressed prints is one of the finest in this country.

 Stavelot Triptych.
-Flemish, mid-twelfth centuryThe paintings and art objects that remain in the Library were with a few exceptions acquired by its founder, Pierpont Morgan.
+Flemish, mid-twelfth centuryThe paintings and art objects that remain in the Morgan were with a few exceptions acquired by its founder, Pierpont Morgan.
 After his death, most of his original collection was given away or sold by his son, J. P. Morgan, Jr. The chronological span of the remaining works is impressive, from early Mesopotamian through medieval, Renaissance, and baroque.
-The Stavelot Triptych, a reliquary for the True Cross, is the single most important art object in the Library.
+The Stavelot Triptych, a reliquary for the True Cross, is the single most important art object in the Morgan.
 Other noteworthy items include the twelfth-century Malmesbury Ciborium, a sixteenth-century wooden statue of St. Elizabeth of Hungary, and Hans Memling's Portrait of a Man with a Pink.

 CORSAIR, the Morgan's online collection catalog, is available here.